Greenstand/Greenstand-Overview/Roadmap.md

 + Develop and improve ansible scripting for deployment automation
 + Improve blue/green deployment process
 + Manage and migration of dev & test infrastructures
++ Cdn optimization in the prod environment
++ Keycloak
++ Solr

 ### Data Analysis